-On 14 June 2022 the applicant's representative made a request to the Court under Rule 39 to ensure his Convention rights.
+On 27 June 2022 the applicants' representatives made their requests to the Court under Rule 39 to ensure their Convention rights.

-In examining the request for an interim measure on 16 June 2022, the European Court decided to indicate to the Russian Government that they should:
+In examining the requests for an interim measure on 29 June 2022, the European Court decided to indicate to the Russian Government, as in Mr Saadoune's case, that they should:

-"(a) ensure that the death penalty imposed on the applicant is not carried out;
+"(a) ensure that the death penalty imposed on the applicants is not carried out;

-(b) ensure respect for the Convention rights of Mr Brahim Saadoune, notably in respect of Articles 2 (right to life) and 3 (prohibition of inhuman or degrading treatment) of the Convention, ensure the appropriate conditions of his detention, and provide him with any necessary medical assistance and medication."
+(b) ensure respect for the Convention rights of Shaun Pinner and Aiden Aslin, notably in respect of Articles 2 (right to life) and 3 (prohibition of inhuman or degrading treatment) of the Convention, ensure the appropriate conditions of their detention, and provide them with any necessary medical assistance and medication."

-The Court stressed that the issue of jurisdiction in the area where the applicant is being detained is under active consideration by the Grand Chamber of the Court in the case of Ukraine and the Netherlands v.
+Also as in the Saadoune case, the Court stressed that the issue of jurisdiction in the area where the applicants are being detained is under active consideration by the Grand Chamber of the Court in the case of Ukraine and the Netherlands v.
 Russia (application nos.
 8019/16, 43800/14 and 28525/20) and that the Russian Government remained under an obligation under Article 34 not to hinder in any way the effective exercise of the right of individual application.

-It requested that the Russian Government provide information, in two weeks, to show what actions and measures have been taken by their authorities to ensure respect for the Convention rights of Mr Brahim Saadoune.
+It requested that the Russian Government provide information, in two weeks, to show what actions and measures have been taken by their authorities to ensure respect for the Convention rights of Shaun Pinner and Aiden Aslin.
 In that context, it reminded the Government that the interim measure granted on 1 March 2022 in the case of Ukraine v.
 Russia (X) (no. 11055/22) remained in force.

-Lastly, the Court also decided to indicate to the Ukrainian Government to ensure, in so far as it was possible to do so, respect for the Convention rights of Mr Saadoune Brahim, and invited them to submit any information which they consider relevant within the same period of two weeks.
+The Court also decided to indicate to the Ukrainian Government to ensure, in so far as it was possible to do so, respect for the Convention rights of Shaun Pinner and Aiden Aslin, and invited them to submit any information which they consider relevant within the same period of two weeks.